John Hull (physician): Professional societies

 which at the time was the only real place in which Manchester physicians and other members of the medical profession could meet and discuss professional issues.
-It was here where the controversies over the caesarean section played out, and Hull was co-secretary for many years before being elected president in 1809.
+It was here that Hull engaged in debates over the Caesarean Section.
+He even published a defense of the procedure amid the controversies over its risks.
+Hull was co-secretary for many years before being elected president in 1809.
 He, however, stood down form this role fairly swiftly in favour of Thomas Henry, one of the Society’s co-founders, who was soon re-elected.
 The need for a dedicated medical society was met some years later and Hull headed up the initiative to establish the Manchester Medical Society in 1834 and notably served as their first president from 1834 to 1838.
 Upon its foundation Hull presented a large number of books to the Society to help establish what would eventually become a very large library.

 In addition he was a keen botanist, a role which he was well known for and is evidenced through some of his publications and his surviving manuscripts.
 He was also a fellow of the Linnaean Society.